exercism/blog/posts/solving-parallel-letter-frequency-elixir-part-1-unicode-match-regex.md

 Exercises on Exercism are small, synthetic, and often seemingly trivial.
 It’s easy to imagine that experienced practitioners would have nothing to learn from them.
 However, solving these synthetic problems can push you to learn and apply parts of your language that you may not have explored.
 This new learning can lead you to solve real world problems more efficiently or in a more expressive way.

 [Parallel Letter Frequency](https://exercism.io/tracks/elixir/exercises/parallel-letter-frequency) is a medium difficulty exercise on [Exercism's Elixir Track](https://exercism.io/tracks/elixir) that unpacks a surprising number of interesting lessons.
-One of those lessons is how to determine whether a character is a letter in non-English language, which has clear benefits for anyone writing a multilingual application or an application in a language other than English.
+A central challenge in solving the exercise is handling letters from multiple languages, as one of the test cases is in German and contains characters outside the English alphabet.
+If you spend most of your time developing applications for English speakers, this may be the first time you've had to deal with a requirement like this.
+The learning from this exercise has clear benefits for anyone writing a multilingual/non-English application, but could also help in many other areas, such as more robust username and password validations.

-This exercise requires you to implement a `Frequency.frequency/2` function that determines letter frequency in a list of strings, with the added challenge of counting letters in any language:
+To solve the exercise successfully, you need to implement a `Frequency.frequency/2` function that determines letter frequency in a list of strings that could be in any language:

 ```elixir
 iex> Frequency.frequency(["Freude", "schöner", "Götterfunken"], workers)